rafaqz/DimensionalData.jl/docs/src/groupby.md

 # Group By

 DimensionalData.jl provides a `groupby` function for dimensional grouping.
-This guide will cover:
+This guide covers:

 - simple grouping with a function
 - grouping with `Bins`
-- grouping with another existing `AbstractDimArry` or `Dimension`
+- grouping with another existing `AbstractDimArray` or `Dimension`

 ## Grouping functions

-Lets look at the kind of functions that can be used to group `DateTime`.
+Let's look at the kind of functions that can be used to group `DateTime`.
 Other types will follow the same principles, but are usually simpler.

-First load some packages:
+First, load some packages:

 ````@example groupby
 using DimensionalData